gakeniamuigai/DS-3891-01-Final-Project---Gakenia-Muigai/README.md

 ### Proposed Solution/Approach

+This AI system assesses written assignments and delivers immediate feedback, encompassing grammar enhancements, style recommendations, and content suggestions.
+It aids students in enhancing their writing abilities with greater efficiency, fostering self-directed learning

 ### Project Outline and Timeline
 What are the steps to complete the project?
 State your milestones and the dates you want to complete them.